-Illustrating conflict

-The conflict in eastern Ukraine continues, taking a heavy toll on both sides.
+Illustrating conflict The conflict in eastern Ukraine continues, taking a heavy toll on both sides.
 Political attempts to find a solution are making little progress, and those living along the frontline bear the brunt of the violence.
 MSF runs mobile clinics along the frontline, providing psychological and medical support to people living in the areas controlled by the Ukrainian government.
 In February 2017, Swiss cartoonist Felix Schaad travelled with MSF to eastern Ukraine to document our work.

-MSF Head of Mission Mark Walsh gives me a rundown on the situation in the conflict 20ne
+MSF Head of Mission Mark Walsh gives me a rundown on the situation in the conflict

 The truce has been breached almost every day since then.
-Artillery fire and fighting are the order of the day.

-The ones who suffer most are those living close to the buffer zone.
+Artillery fire and fighting are The ones who suffer most are those living close to the buffer zone.
 Their medical care has been reduced to zero.

-We've been ronning mobile clinics at two locations in Mariupol and Kurakhove to help these people.
+We've been running mobile clinics at two locations in Mariupol and Kurakhove to help these people.
+In 2015, MSF had to withdraw from the -proclaimed Luhansk and Donetsk

-In 2015, MSF had to withdraw from the self-proclaimed Luhansk and Donetsk People's Republics, leaving thousands is a Swedish surgeon working in Khameer, Yemen, where a civil war has been raging for more than two years.
+Surgery in a civil war Hella Hultin is a Swedish surgeon working in Khameer, Yemen, where a civil war has been raging for more than two years.
 Here she describes her team's fight to save the life of a three-year-old girl.